Loading organizations...

 Key people at Blossom.

-Blossom was founded by Thomas Schranz (CEO/founder).
+Blossom was founded in 2011 by Thomas Schranz (CEO/founder).

 Blossom Capital is a European venture capital firm focused on early-stage tech investments, limiting its portfolio to 5-6 Series A rounds annually to provide hands-on support to high-potential companies.[2]
 Its investment philosophy emphasizes partnering deeply with founders, offering operational expertise, strategic guidance, and network access to accelerate growth, as evidenced by testimonials from portfolio companies like Checkout.com and Moonpay.[2]
 Key sectors include European tech talent across fintech, payments, and innovative software, fostering a community of innovators rather than transactional funding.[2]